MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-protocol-driver-installation.md

 For more information about protocol driver INF files, see [Installation Requirements for Network Protocols](installation-requirements-for-network-protocols.md).
 For an example protocol driver INF file, see the [ndisprot 630](https://github.com/Microsoft/Windows-driver-samples/tree/main/network/ndis/ndisprot/6x/sys/630) sample driver.

 Once you have provided your protocol driver INF file, to install or uninstall your protocol driver you must use the `INetCfg` family of [Network Configuration Interfaces](/previous-versions/windows/hardware/network/ff559080(v=vs.85)).
 For example, to install or remove network components, call into the [INetCfgClassSetup](/previous-versions/windows/hardware/network/ff547709(v=vs.85)) interface.
 You can either call into these interfaces programmatically or you can indirectly call them with [netcfg.exe](/windows-server/administration/windows-commands/netcfg), which calls `INetCfg` for you.
-You cannot use [SetupAPI](../install/setupapi.md) to install or uninstall an NDIS protocol driver.
+You can't install a driver package through the `INetCfg` and use the [Driver Store](../develop/run-from-driver-store.md) feature on older Windows versions.
+To successfully install the driver package in this scenario, you need to have a minimum OS build number of 25319.
+You can't use [SetupAPI](../install/setupapi.md) to install or uninstall an NDIS protocol driver.

 For an example of calling into `INetCfg` through code, see the [Bindview Network Configuration Utility sample](https://github.com/Microsoft/Windows-driver-samples/tree/main/network/config/bindview).